zsaladin/Asyncoroutine/README.md

 ## How to use
 ### Coroutine in async/await
-You can use Coroutine in async/await.
+You can 'await' Coroutine in async/await.
 ```C#
 using Asyncoroutine;